tdj28/docker-c9-workstation/README.md

 ## How do I run it?

+### docker-composer

+If you have multiple development directories you'd like to be the focus on their own c9 containers, you can modify the `docker-compose.yml` file to point to the development folders and assign unique ports.
+Then run `docker-compose up` and when compilation is complete, you can point your browser to the separate ports in separate tabs to have unique dev interfaces, e.g. [http://localhost:9990](http://localhost:9990)

+### docker build and run

 * Install [Docker](https://docs.docker.com/engine/installation/)
 * `docker build -t c9-only .`
 * `docker run -d -p 9999:9999 -v /path/to/folder-you-want-to-work-in:/usr/local/develop --name devdock c9-only`